 QR5.6.2 What is Conserved?

 Lifting an object takes energy that dropping it releases, but where does it go to or come from?
-There is no heat flow so it is said to have potential energy based on its position in a gravitational field.
+There is no heat flow, so it is said to have potential energy based on its position in a gravitational field.
 This balances the energy books to conserve energy, but where is potential energy stored?

 For example, if a rocket blasts off into an earth orbit, where did the liftoff energy go?
-If it then floats off into space forever, where is that energy stored?
-Or if it crashes into Jupiter to release more energy than it took to leave earth, where did the extra energy come from?
-The current answer, that gravity gives and takes potential energy, assumes an unknown mechanism that invisibly stores and releases energy as needed.
+And if it floats off into space forever, where did that energy go?
+Or if it crashes on Jupiter, to release more energy than it took to leave earth, where did the extra energy come from?
+The current answer, that gravity gives and takes potential energy, lets energy be conserved when actually, it isn’t.

 Next